Where is Robbie Fowler now?

 In 2013 Fowler, along with former Liverpool players Rob Jones and Steve McManaman returned to Liverpool to assist with the coaching of the academy under 18 and under 21 sides.

-In 2014 Robbie Fowler returned to Liverpool as an official club ambassador with duties to include attending matches, working with commercial partners, supporting club-wide initiatives and working as a mentor at the academy.
+The following year Fowler returned to Liverpool as an official club ambassador with duties to include attending matches, working with commercial partners, supporting club-wide initiatives and working as a mentor at the academy.

-Fowler also represents sports wear company Warrior as a brand ambassador.
+He also represents sports wear company Warrior as a brand ambassador.

 In 2015 Fowler opened his own football academy called The Fowler Education and Football Academy (Fefa) which is a college for students aged 16-19 who who ‘want an outstanding education, a top class football academy or both‘.

-Fowler has also founded his own property academy which aims to give students the education and tools to take control of their financial future through wise investments in the property market.
+He has also founded his own property academy which aims to give students the education and tools to take control of their financial future through wise investments in the property market.

 In February 2017, Fowler was a contestant in the Channel 4 reality show The Jump joining fellow celebrities and ex sportsmen Sir Bradley Wiggins, Jason Robinson, Gareth Thomas and Louis Smith.